-Overwolf raises $52.5M for its platform to build, distribute and monetize in-game user-generated content – TechCrunch
+Overwolf raises $52.5M for its platform to build, distribute and monetize in-game, user-generated content – TechCrunch

 Even if building an SDK that sits inside games themselves is a logical next step, it also represents a kind of increased trust between Overwolf and games publishers.

 “Overwolf is developing the holy grail of frameworks for UGC for both publishers and in-game creators.
-Enabling all major publishers like us, to allow the creation of mods in a safe, secure, authorized, and profitable manner; is a game changer for all creators and IP holders,” said Oscar Navarro, Head of Corporate Development for Ubisoft, in a statement.
+Enabling all major publishers like us, to allow the creation of mods in a safe, secure, authorized, and profitable manner; is a game changer for all creators and IP holders,” said Oscar Navarro, head of Corporate Development for Ubisoft, in a statement.

-Indeed, the tradeoff for games publishers are more tools that will potentially keep users further engaged.
+Indeed, the trade-off for games publishers are more tools that will potentially keep users further engaged.
 The SDK will cover tools such as cross-platform modding, to let players discover and install mods in-game, across all platforms and storefronts; an analytics dashboard to have better visibility on how well various mods are performing; moderation tools to better vet what third-party content gets submitted; and monetization tools to bring in more creators.
-As with other platforms that incentivize creators, these include an Author Rewards Program, fund investments, developer contests, and hackathons.
+As with other platforms that incentivize creators, these include an Author Rewards Program, fund investments, developer contests and hackathons.

 “We’ve been following UGC in gaming for many years and believe Overwolf has established itself as a leader in this category,” said Teddie Wardi, MD at Insight Partners, in a statement.
 “AAA game studios will want to allow creators to build and express themselves, and Overwolf is positioned as the platform to make this possible by ensuring that creators are recognized for their contributions, and easily integrating creations into games.
 Overwolf has proved themselves to be strong champions of the creator community and we look forward to helping them scale up in 2021.”